 Salsa Beargrease Carbon Deore 11

 The Salsa Beargrease Carbon is a high-end, full carbon fat bike with enormous 27.5 inch tires.
-It is priced by the manufacturer at $2,899 and this bike was designed with racing and touring in mind with frame and fork mounting options for equipment on longer rides and extra water for racing too.
+It is priced by the manufacturer at $2,899 and this bike was designed with racing and touring in mind with frame and fork mounting options for equipment on long distances and extra water for racing too.

 This bike weighs in at just under 14 kilos, which is less than some full suspension bikes.
 It sports Shimano Deore 11-speed, great for tough climbs and has plenty of range for flat-out descending.

-The 4 inch tires provide great traction over loose surfaces like sand or snow, making it an excellent winter bike for colder climates.
+The 4 inch tires provide great traction over soft surfaces like sandy beach or snow, making it an excellent winter bike for colder climates.
 The bike comes stock with wide Race Face bars, Tektro hydraulic disc brakes and Sunringle wheels, so on paper a capable machine.

 Fatboy Comp Carbon

 Specialized offers a carbon version of their fat-bike named the 2020 Fatboy Comp Carbon that retails for $2949.